jhuckaby/Cronicle/README.md

 ### dead_job_timeout

 When the master server loses connectivity with a slave that had running jobs on it, they go into a "limbo" state for a period of time, before they are finally considered lost.
 The `dead_job_timeout` parameter specifies the amount of time before these wayward jobs are aborted (and possibly retried, depending on the event settings).
-The default value is `30` seconds.
+The default value is `120` seconds.

 This parameter exists because certain networks may have unreliable connections between servers, and it is possible a server may drop for a few seconds, then come right back.
 If a short hiccup like that occurs, you probably don't want to abort all the running jobs right away.
+Also, when you are upgrading Cronicle itself, you don't want detached jobs to be interrupted.

 The worst case scenario is that a remote server with running jobs goes MIA for longer than the `dead_job_timeout`, the master server aborts all the jobs, then the server reappears and finishes the jobs.
 This creates a bit of a mess, because the jobs are reported as both errors and successes.
 The latter success prevails in the end, but the errors stay in the logs and event history.